MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 |RAM | 8 GB
 |Disk size|127 GB
 |Network | Connected to same network, one that is representative of the corporate network.
-|Delivery Optimization Download mode| 2 (set on each machine)
+|Delivery Optimization 'Download Mode' Policy| 2 (Group)(set on each machine)
-|Delivery Optimization GroupID| 'GUID' (set on each machine).
+|Delivery Optimization 'Group ID' Policy| Set the *same* 'GUID' on each test machine.
 A GUID is required value, which can be generated using PowerShell, ‘[[guid]::NewGuid()](https://blogs.technet.microsoft.com/heyscriptingguy/2013/07/25/powertip-create-a-new-guid-by-using-powershell/)’
-|Delivery Optimization policy 'Delay background download from http' | 60 (set on each machine)
+|Delivery Optimization 'Delay background download from http' Policy | 60 (set on each machine)
-|Delivery Optimization policy 'Delay foreground download from http |60 (set on each machine)
+|Delivery Optimization 'Delay foreground download from http Policy |60 (set on each machine)

 #### Testing Instructions

 The following set of instructions will be used for each machine:

 1. Clear the DO cache: ‘Delete-DeliveryOptimizationCache’
 2. Open MS Store and search for 'Asphalt Legends 9'.
-Select ‘Get’ to initiate the download of the content (Content size: 3.4 GB).
+Select ‘Get’ to initiate the download of the content (Content size: ~3.4 GB).
 3. Open PowerShell console as Administrator.
 Run 'Get-DeliveryOptimizationStatus'

 **On machine #1:**